9/16/2020

 Brian Osenbeck

 Hey, good evening.
 Thanks for taking the question.
-I want to come back to execution into the holiday peak season.
-I guess last year was obviously good stuff with Cyber Monday coming in.
-Well, both planned and you're entering the same period here with a lot more volume, but also a lot more issues and levers to balance it all out, some of which you talked about here or announced recently.
+So I want to come back to execution into the holiday peak season.
+I guess last year was obviously a bit tough with Cyber Monday coming in well above plan.
+You're entering the same period here with a lot more volume, but also a lot more initiatives and levers to balance it all out, some of which you've talked about here or announced recently.
 So stepping back, how confident are you that it's enough to have a successful peak?
-And then do you feel like you can make adjustments and recover if needed?
+And do you feel like you can make adjustments and recover if needed?

 speaker